Damianko135/Portfoliowebsite/README.md

     bash Portfoliowebsite/Linux_Setup.sh || (sudo dpkg --configure -a && bash Portfoliowebsite/Linux_Setup.sh)
     ```

-3. After the setup script completes, open a web browser and visit `http://localhost:3000` to view the website.

 ### Windows Setup

 1. Clone this repository to your local machine: